JohnStarich/status/README.md

 # or pipe it into the Docker command
 cat local_services_file.json | docker run -i --publish 80:80 johnstarich/status stdin
 ```
-(Unfortunately, after it starts running, the `^C` signals don't work anymore.)

 #### Note:
-This currently doesn't work very effectively with UDP ports simply because it doesn't verify the program on the other end is actually receiving data.
+This currently doesn't work very well with UDP ports because the UDP protocol doesn't have a standardized "received" response.

-So for now a red light means the service is definitely down while the green light means it is *most likely* up.
+This means that a green light means the service's port is accessible, and a red light indicates the UDP service is *not* accessible.